EudyContreras/Othello-FX/README.md

-> Othello game framework which can be use for adding Othello AI Agents..
+> Othello game framework which can be used as a platform for testing Othello AI Agents as well as just a normal Othello game.